Emerging trends in marketing attribution and analytics for 2023

 Similarly, Incrementality Testing, which measures the incremental value of a marketing strategy through A/B testing, heavily relies on cookies and requires that the whole journey including the conversion happen within the same cookie, which is impossible now.
 If this condition isn’t met, the approach can’t provide fair measurement results, and the experiment’s accuracy is limited.

 Marketing Mix Modelling (MMM) is useful for retrospective analysis, assessing all budget allocations into digital and offline marketing channels and their performance.
-However, MMM’s applications are limited to just a few situations, and they cannot help assess the impact of marketing activities on the go or on a micro-level.
+However, MMM’s applications are limited to just a few situations, and they cannot help assess the impact of marketing activities on the go or a micro-level.

 Switching from underperforming retrospective tools to modern predictive ones is a huge step on a journey to adequate marketing measurement even in a cookieless world, and it’s great to see that more marketers are stepping on this path.